 - You have an immediate notion of what you could do to change the situation through your own action.

-- You pick some action to follow-through with periodically that ideally culminate in an upgraded version of yourself.
+- You pick an action to periodically execute that, in time, results in an upgraded version of yourself.
 The proof is in the ability to do new things, apply new knowledge, and having the means to take-on new experiences with greater confidence.

 This is pretty straightforward and reasonable, right?
 Where it tends to fall apart is in the lack of preparedness when managing our personal foibles.
 Motivation and initiative is fleeting when one does not know the nature of their own heart and mind.
 Do you know what really makes your heart sing?
 What brings your heart down?
 How does your mind perceive the world, and what blind spots do you know of?
 I think a lot of the time, we are just aware that we are feeling comfortable or not; it takes quite a bit of self knowledge to persevere through any kind of resolution in the absence of an immediate outside force.
 I find it very difficult UNLESS someone needs something from me OR there are severe consequences forcing me to act immediately; habit change is difficult without that kind of regular coercion.
 It’s easier if I already love it and can make myself change (because I am already doing it).
 For the other stuff?
 Not so easy to find the energy within,